SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * Funding in Europe -- Shane
 * Re-do the sunpy.org landing page to put the sponsored package ecosystem front and center -- David
 * Presentation branding -- Will
-* Do some outstanding affiliated package reveiws
+* Do some outstanding affiliated package reviews
 * Draft an SEP defining an API for a generalised metadata object
 * ASV -- Albert
 * SolarOrbiter Meeting -- Shane